tresoldi/ngesh/README.md

 Technically it is just a name, but it was derived from one of the Sumerian words for "tree", [ĝeš](http://psd.museum.upenn.edu/epsd/epsd/e2052.html), albeit with an uncommon transcription.
-The name comes from the library being part of a larger system for simulating language evolution and benchmarking related tools, called [Enki](https://en.wikipedia.org/wiki/Enki) after the Sumerian god of (among many other things) language and mischief.
+The name comes from the library once being a module of a larger system for simulating language evolution and benchmarking related tools, called [Enki](https://en.wikipedia.org/wiki/Enki) after the Sumerian god of (among many other things) language and mischief.